 When an object requires a symbol, the runtime linker searches for that symbol based upon the requesting objects' symbol search scope, and the symbol visibility offered by each object within the process.
-These attributes are applied as defaults to an object at the time it is loaded, as specific modes to dlopen(3X), and in some cases can be recorded within the object at the time it is built.
+These attributes are applied as defaults to an object at the time it is loaded, as specific modes to dlopen(3DL), and in some cases can be recorded within the object at the time it is built.

-Typically, an average user becomes familiar with the default symbol search models that are applied to a dynamic executable and its dependencies, and to objects obtained through dlopen(3X).
-The former is outlined in this section and the latter, which is also able to exploit the various symbol lookup attributes, is discussed in "Symbol Lookup" on page 62.
+Typically, an average user becomes familiar with the default symbol search models that are applied to a dynamic executable and its dependencies, and to objects obtained through dlopen(3DL).
+The former is outlined in the next section "Default Lookup" on page 63, and the latter, which is also able to exploit the various symbol lookup attributes, is discussed in "Symbol Lookup" on page 76.